What is a subluxation?

 Unfortunately, most people judge their health based on symptoms.
 However, symptoms are usually the last way your body tells you something is wrong.
 That’s why preventative care and regular check-ups are the best way to care for your body.

-At Better Health Pain and Wellness Centers, we focus on treating your condition – not just your symptoms.
+At Better Health Chiropractic & Physical Therapy, we focus on treating your condition – not just your symptoms.
 While reducing your symptoms is a priority, we need to correct the underlying problem to keep it from returning in the future.
 While this approach sometimes takes more time and effort – it is always worth it in the long run.

 10. Why would I need more than one or two visits?